Psychological egoism: Problem of apparent altruism

-"No one deserves thanks from another about something he has done for him or goodness he has done, he is either willing to get a reward from God, therefore he wanted to serve himself, or he wanted to get a reward from people, therefore, he has done that to get profit for himself, or to be mentioned and praised by people, therefore, to it is also for himself, or due to his mercy and tenderheartedness, so he has simply done that goodness to pacify these feelings and treat himself."

 This sort of explanation appears to be close to the view of La Rochefoucauld (and perhaps Hobbes).

 According to psychological hedonism, the ultimate egoistic motive is to gain good feelings of pleasure and avoid bad feelings of pain.
 Other, less restricted forms of psychological egoism may allow the ultimate goal of a person to include such things as avoiding punishments from oneself or others (such as guilt or shame) and attaining rewards (such as pride, self-worth, power or reciprocal beneficial action).

 Some psychologists explain empathy in terms of psychological hedonism.
-According to the "merge with others hypothesis", empathy increases the more an individual feels like they are one with another person, and decreases as the oneness decreases.
-Therefore, altruistic actions emanating from empathy and empathy itself are caused by making others' interests our own, and the satisfaction of their desires becomes our own, not just theirs.
-Both cognitive studies and neuropsychological experiments have provided evidence for this theory: as humans increase our oneness with others our empathy increases, and as empathy increases our inclination to act altruistically increases.
+According to the "merge with others hypothesis", empathy increases the more an individual feels like they are one with another person, and decreases accordingly.
+Therefore, altruistic actions emanating from empathy, and empathy itself, are caused by making others' interests our own, and the satisfaction of their desires becomes our own, not just theirs.
+Both cognitive studies and neuropsychological experiments have provided evidence for this theory: as humans increase our oneness with others, our empathy increases, and as empathy increases, so too does our inclination to act altruistically.
 Neuropsychological studies have linked mirror neurons to humans experiencing empathy.
 Mirror neurons are activated both when a human (or animal) performs an action and when they observe another human (or animal) perform the same action.
 Researchers have found that the more these mirror neurons fire the more human subjects report empathy.
 From a neurological perspective, scientists argue that when a human empathizes with another, the brain operates as if the human is actually participating in the actions of the other person.
 Thus, when performing altruistic actions motivated by empathy, humans experience someone else's pleasure of being helped.
-Therefore, in performing acts of altruism, people act in their own self interests even at a neurological level.
+Therefore, in performing acts of altruism, people act in their own self-interest even at a neurological level.